California Theft / Larceny Law

 Overview of California Theft and Larceny Law

-Theft and larceny are crimes against property under the laws of California.
+Theft (also called larceny) is a crime against property under the laws of California.
 To prove theft, a prosecutor must establish the defendant's intent to permanently take or withhold the property owner's possession or right to the property.
 The prosecutor must prove the defendant's specific intent to steal in order to establish the elements of the crime.
 Theft can take on many forms depending on the type of property taken.
 The offense can involve personal property, money, or real property, as well as the value of labor or services.

 Theft can take place entirely without the owner's knowledge.
 However, theft may also occur after the owner entrusted the property to the defendant for a temporary or ongoing purpose.
 For example, an owner who loaned or rented property to another might become a victim of theft if the other person does not return the property within a specified period of time or after the owner has sent a written request for the property's return.